DaPipex/Ensage/README.md

-# Ensage
+# Ensage (OLD)
-Because why not?
+Currently working in updated and new assemblies!